Ten Shots at Building AI

 One liner: An inexpensive public GPU cloud for AI training powered by renewables.

-Inspiration: Atomic VC is a VC fund and startup accelerator behind breakout companies like hims & hers, Exowatt, andElly.
+Inspiration: Atomic VC is a VC fund and startup accelerator behind breakout companies like hims & hers, Exowatt, and Elly.
 The firm experiments with ideas, tries hard to kill them, and takes on the most promising opportunities to found, fund, and find a team to run.
 Around the time we were debating next steps for Max Compute Co., Atomic reached out to me about becoming a founder of a new company they were exploring called Build AI.
+(Inspiration for the name of this blog.)

-Taking advantage of low energy prices in remote areas and the massive demand for GPUs for training, Build AI aimed to build modular data centers were energy was cheap but intermittent.
+Taking advantage of low energy prices in remote areas and the massive demand for GPUs for training runs, Build AI aimed to build modular data centers where energy was cheap but intermittent.
 Success would mean cheaper training for companies, AI infrastructure powered by renewables, and a perfect merging of my interests and strengths on a world scale problem.
 In May I moved to NYC to work on Build AI with the intention of dropping out of MIT if the business was taking off.
 I was ready to be all in.

-Status: It became clear over the months I was working on Build AI that the core assumptions of this company were wrong.
+Status: It became clear over the months I was working on Build AI that the core assumptions of the company were wrong.
 A win for entrepreneurial experimentation, but another failure for me.
 In part with my recommendation, Atomic decided to shut down the company.
-A few key reasons we decided to shut down:

-For a training cluster with top of the line interconnected hardware, the price of energy didn't meaningfully lower the cost of GPU/hr pricing.
-Training requires the best hardware (H100s at the time) intfinibanded together, and the hardware alone for building a cluster is the only cost that matters over the lifetime of the asset.
+• For a training cluster with top of the line interconnected hardware, the price of energy didn't meaningfully lower the cost of GPU/hr pricing.
+Training requires the best hardware (H100s at the time) intfinibanded together, and the hardware alone for building a cluster is the only cost that matters over the lifetime of the datacenter.
 Earlier financial models for the company had discounted how expensive the GPU hardware and networking would be.
 From a user perspective, you get a cloud that is slightly cheaper, but has sizeable tradeoffs (intermittency, higher latency).

-Atomic would need to invest 30M+ for a single POC modular data center to prove the model before we scaled.
+• Atomic would need to invest 30M+ for a single POC modular data center to prove the model before we scaled.
 They were doubtful it was worth the shot.

-We were seeing enormous outlays of capital from existing hyperscalers and GPU clouds like CoreWeave, Lambda, RunPod, and Crusoe.
+• We were seeing enormous outlays of capital from existing hyperscalers and fast growingGPU clouds like CoreWeave, Lambda, RunPod, and Crusoe.

 The Sundai Club